 - Marathon beach in Aegina

 Beaches in the Islands of North and Eastern Aegean

 Beaches in Sporades Islands

-Medium to small size islands close to the coast of Thessaly at the North Aegean, Alonissos, Skiathos, Skopelos, and Skyros is the most known islands offering beautiful beaches and holiday destinations.
+The Sporades are some medium to small size islands close to the coast of Thessaly at the North Aegean, Alonissos, Skiathos, Skopelos, and Skyros are the most known offering beautiful beaches and holiday destinations.

 27- Koukounaries beach in Skiathos